dfinance/dvm/README.md

 This is URI of a data source server, typically [Dnode][], local or external.
 This argument can be ommited because we'll read the `DVM_DATA_SOURCE` [environment variable][environment variables] as fallback.

-Positional arguments have higher priority than [environment variables][], so overrides their if specified.
+Positional arguments have higher priority than [environment variables][], and override them when specified.

 For example: